-- 1. In the Tools toolbar, select the Contour Editor > tool or press Alt + Q. - 2.
-In the Tool Properties view, click the Snap and Align 🦏 button. - 3.
+- 2. In the Tool Properties view, click the Snap and Align are button. - 3.
 In the Camera or Drawing view, click on an anchor point you want to snap, drag it until a ruler is displayed, position it on the ruler or on the contour line and release.